blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 ranged weapon, you may use your bonus action to aim carefully.
 Doing so grants your next shot this turn advantage.

-### Dual-wielding
+### Akimbo
-You've learned to wield ranged weapons with both hands.
-The weapons must be one-handed, but do not require the light property.
-If one or more of the weapons have the reloading property, you must use an action on the next turn to reload both weapons.
-You may store or draw two of such weapons at the same time.
+You've learned how to shoot two one-handed firearms at once.
+The firearms must be one-handed, but do not require the light property.
+Reloading takes a full action when dual weilding firearms, resulting in both firearms being reloaded.
+Additionally, you are capable of storing or drawing two one handed firearms during the same object interaction.

 ### Trigger Guard Catch
 When a blade(dagger, shortsword, longsword, rapier) targets you with an attack